ilhomjon-dev/polytechnew/wp-content/plugins/tutor-pro/readme.txt

 Fix: On reveal mode for Quiz, user couldn't go forward if the answer was wrong
 Fix: User can type characters in the date field
 Fix: View Quiz Attempts URL show nothing when clicked

-New: Analytics page for instructor in frontend dashboard

 = 1.9.8 - September 02, 2021 =